ULL-ESIT-PL/learning-babel-macros/README.md

 const foo = yaml('./file.yml');
 ```

-then we simple run `babel use-yml.cjs` and we get the following result:
+then we simple run `babel src/use-yml.cjs` and we get the following result:

-`➜  babel-macros npx babel use-yml.cjs`
+`➜  babel-macros git:(main) ✗ npx babel src/use-yml.cjs`
 ```js
 const foo = ["YAML file", {
   "with": "some contents"